B1nus/wezy/README.md

 ```
 is a dynamically allocated list.
 This is nice, but also hides complexity which could be bad.
 It also makes the compiler a whole lot harder to make.
 You're still goind to need both `array` and `list` for function declarations so the complexity isn't even that hidden. and that introduces to problem of a immutable list again, which doesn't make any sense.

 What is crust?
-Friendly, as easy and concise as python, but with strict rules on error handling and with a representation close to it's bytecode. crust aims to have few abstractions as possible while still being capable of expression complex logic in a natural way.
+Friendly, as easy and concise as python, but with strict rules on error handling and closely mimicing webassembly. crust aims to have few abstractions as possible while still being capable of expressing complex logic in a natural way.